Jeanne Shaheen

-Cynthia Jeanne Shaheen (/ˈdʒiːn ʃəˈhiːn/ JEEN-_-shə-HEEN; née Bowers, born January 28, 1947) is an American retired educator and politician serving as the senior United States senator from New Hampshire since 2009.
-A member of the Democratic Party, Shaheen served as the 78th governor of New Hampshire from 1997 to 2003.
-She was the first woman elected governor of New Hampshire, the first woman elected to the Senate from New Hampshire, and the first woman elected as both a governor and a U.S. senator.
+Cynthia Jeanne Shaheen (/ˈdʒiːn ʃəˈhiːn/ JEEN-_-shə-HEEN; née Bowers, born January 28, 1947) is an American politician and former educator serving since 2009 as the senior United States senator from New Hampshire.
+A member of the Democratic Party, she served from 1997 to 2003 as the 78th governor of New Hampshire.
+Shaheen is the first woman elected both governor and a U.S. senator, and was the first female governor of New Hampshire.

 After serving two terms in the New Hampshire Senate, Shaheen was elected governor in 1996 and reelected in 1998 and 2000.
-In 2002, she unsuccessfully ran for U.S. Senate against Republican nominee John E. Sununu.
+In 2002, she unsuccessfully ran for the U.S. Senate against Republican nominee John E. Sununu.
 She served as director of the Harvard Institute of Politics before resigning to run for the U.S. Senate again in the 2008 election, defeating Sununu in a rematch.
-She is the dean of New Hampshire's congressional delegation, serving in Congress since 2009.
+She has been the dean of New Hampshire’s congressional delegation since 2011, when Senator Judd Gregg retired.

-Shaheen became the first Democratic senator from New Hampshire since John A. Durkin, who was defeated in 1980.
-In 2014, she became the second Democrat from New Hampshire to be reelected to the Senate and the first since Thomas J. McIntyre in 1972.
-She was reelected to a third term in 2020, defeating Republican nominee Bryant Messner.
+Shaheen became the first Democratic senator from New Hampshire since John A. Durkin.
+In 2014, she became the second Democrat from New Hampshire to be reelected to the Senate since Thomas J. McIntyre in 1972.
+She was reelected in 2020.
+On March 12, 2025, she announced that she would not seek reelection in 2026.

-Personal life, education and pre-political career
+Early life and education

 Jeanne Shaheen was born Cynthia Jeanne Bowers in St. Charles, Missouri, the daughter of Belle Ernestine (Stillings) and Ivan E. Bowers.

-She is a 12th-generation descendant of the prominent Native American Pocahontas.
-Her husband, Bill Shaheen, is a Lebanese-American attorney and judge.
-They have three children.
-She graduated from high school in Selinsgrove, Pennsylvania, and earned a bachelor's degree in English from Shippensburg University of Pennsylvania and a master's degree in political science from the University of Mississippi.
-She taught high school in Mississippi and moved to New Hampshire in 1973, where she taught school and, with her husband, owned a store that sold used jewelry.
+Shaheen graduated from high school in Selinsgrove, Pennsylvania, and earned a bachelor's degree in English from Shippensburg University of Pennsylvania and a master's degree in political science from the University of Mississippi.
+She taught high school in Mississippi and moved to New Hampshire in 1973, where she also taught school.

+Personal life

+Shaheen is married to William Shaheen, an attorney and judge.
+They have three children together.
+Their daughter Stefany Shaheen is a candidate for New Hampshire's 1st congressional district in 2026.
+She publicly opposed her mother's position on the 2025 federal government shutdown.

+Jeanne and William Shaheen formerly owned a store in New Hampshire that sold used jewelry.
+In June 2025, the Department of Homeland Security (DHS) published a press release alleging that Senator Shaheen intervened to remove her husband from enhanced Transportation Security Administration (TSA) scrutiny.
+After she contacted TSA, he was reportedly removed from the list and exempted from enhanced screening.
+DHS characterized this as evidence of politicization in the Biden administration's watchlisting process and accused the program of being used to benefit political allies.